Skip to main content

-If you're planning to breed a cannabis strain or produce seeds, you might be wondering how to collect pollen and successfully pollinate your plants.
+If you're planning to breed a cannabis strain or produce seeds, you might be wondering how to collect cannabis pollen and successfully pollinate your plants.

 The good news?
 It's a simple process when you follow these easy steps.

-Identifying a Male Cannabis Plants
+Identifying Male Cannabis Plants

 As a dioecious plant, cannabis produces female and male plants.